It’s the first South Asian Heritage Month from 18th July to 17th August, 2020. A celebration of South Asian history, arts, culture and heritage.

 Packed trains would arrive in India from the newly formed Pakistan, but they were ghostly silent.
-My mother remembers when the train doors were opened to reveal corpses and pools of blood.
+My mother still remembers the train doors being opened to reveal corpses and pools of blood.

 Similar scenes met those on the other end of the train line in Pakistan and those making the journey across the border on foot.

 I ask my mother to reveal more, but she fights to subdue tears.
 She eventually talks about refugee camps and begging for food to feed her younger brothers.